Flu vaccination is available every year on the NHS to help protect adults and children at risk from flu and its complications.

 The flu vaccines used in the national programme have a good safety record.

-Flu vaccines that have been licensed recently in England have been thoroughly tested before they're made available, and have been used in other countries with a good safety record.
+Flu vaccines that are used in England have been thoroughly tested before they're made available.

 When to have a flu vaccine